uv-rust/par_io/Readme.md

 No async runtime is used since the actual file I/O is synchronous and task distribution and execution is controlled by the library through direct calls to Rust's *thread* and *mpsc* APIs.

+`Fn` type objects are passed by client code to the library and invoked by producer or consumer threads to generate or consume data.

+Memory buffers are created once and reused across producers and consumers, so no memory allocation happens after buffer creation, unless performed in the callback objects provided by the client code.

+Total memory consumption is equal to:

+*Memory allocated in client code* +

+*(buffer size) x (number of buffers per producer) x (number of producers)*

+When only one buffer per producer is provided consumers must wait for producer to send the buffer and producers must wait for consumers to send the buffer back and therefore per-thread producer-consumer execution is synchronous.

+When multiple buffers per producer are used consumers can generate data while consumers are processing it reading from a separate buffers, and therefore full asynchronous execution is possible.

+Current implementation allows to set the number of chunks per producer and the number of buffers per producer with

+*(number of buffers) <= (number of chunks)

+In the future it will be possible to explicitly specify the maximum amount of memory used.

 ### Reading